oliversteidel/prettyprompt/README.md

 ---

-If you like to customize a theme or create your own theme, you find information on https://ohmyposh.dev/docs/configure
+If you like to customize a theme or create your own theme, you find information on <br> https://ohmyposh.dev/docs/configure